Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-09-06-generating-self-signed-tls-certificate.markdown

 ### Generating private key

-First setp in preparation for generating publik key is to generate private key.
-For key generation, we need to identify the algorithm, size and pharspras.
-The most commonly used key generation algorithm is RSA.  genrsa command can be used to generate the RSA key.
-It is recommend not to use the key size less than 2048 bit.
+The first step in preparation for generating the public key is to generate the private key.
+For key generation, we need to identify the algorithm, size and pass phrase.
+The most commonly used key generation algorithm is RSA.  `genrs`a command can be used to generate the RSA key.
+It is recommended not to use the key size less than 2048 bit.

 ```
 openssl genrsa  -aes256 -out private.pem 2048
 ```

 The command includes -aes256 flag to encrypt the RSA key.
-The command prompt to enter a passphrase to encrypt the key.
+The command prompt to enter a pass phrase to encrypt the key.

 To look at the key structure, try following command.